Nice to meet you, user. I’m the [insert project role].

 Image by Scott Adams, Dilbert.com

-I am not a copywriter, but I write content strategies which declares which questions the different pages and sections needs to answer, and for whom.
+I am not a copywriter, but I write content strategies which declares which questions the different pages, copys and strings needs to answer, and for whom.
 A content strategy should also outline how you should work with continuous editorial content.
 Why are we writing articles for?
 Clients tend to be too outreaching and publishing news with little or no thought on which user story the content should accommodate.
 If you cant figure out who should read your post or why, and how it is relevant to your business, don’t post it.

 I am not a graphic designer, but I create wireframes and documentation which gives weight to different pieces of the information and interactions which a graphic designer can use in information design.